BayeScan

 To use BayeScan, first run command

-After that you can launch bayescan with a command like:
+After that you can launch BayeScan with a command like:

-In Puhti, BayeScan tasks should be executed as batch jobs.
+On Puhti, BayeScan tasks should be executed as batch jobs.
 Below is a sample batch job file for BayeScan:

 #!/bin/bash